Sunday 27 January 2019

 Bryn Thomas has 20 years of experience planting and growing fruit trees in a variety of locations.
 He is an experienced tutor and has led many orchard planting days.

-We will meet at the Gateway Café
+We will meet at the cabin at:

 If you intend to book accommodation, please check availability before booking a place, as accommodation in Brighton can be hard to find, especially over the summer months.